PHARM 7518EX - Treatment of Addiction: Psychosocial Interventions

 - Assessment must enable robust and fair judgements about student performance.

 - Assessment practices must be fair and equitable to students and give them the opportunity to demonstrate what they have learned.

 Assessment Task Task Type Due Weighting Learning Outcome Online Tests Formative

 Discussion Board participation Summative Weeks 1-4 & 6,7,9 20% Written Essay Assignment 1 Summative Week 6 25% Written Essay Assignment 2 Summative Week 9 25% Short Answer Exam Summative Week 11 30%

-Formative assessment in this module includes short tasks that are designed to help you increase your level of understanding of the module material.
-Please note that formative assessments are only meant to improve your learning and they do not contribute to your final grade in anyway.
+Formative assessment in this module includes short tasks that are designed to increase the level of understanding of the module material.

 Short Answer Examination

 This exam is designed to test broad understanding of the topics covered in the course.
 The exam will be made available on the VCU equivalent of MyUni (known as MyVCU) for a limited period of time.

 SubmissionSpecific instructions on the preparation and submission of written assignments will be provided on the VCU equivalent of MyUni (known as MyVCU).